5. Controllers

 Server: Kestrel

-While I'll continue to specify the requests that should be added to the platforms.http file, I'm not going to continue to specify that you need to test - this is now assumed.
+While I'll continue to specify the requests that should be added to the platforms.http file, I'm not going to continue to specify that you need to exercise these - this is now assumed.

-Indeed, in reference to the endpoint we just added (GetPlatformById), I'd expect you to re-test this yourself once we implement the Create endpoint.
+Indeed, in reference to the endpoint we just added (GetPlatformById), I'd expect you to re-run this yourself once we implement the Create endpoint.

 Create a platform